toddbaert/markdown-cv/README.md

 ## Experience

 `2018-present`
-Senior Software Developer with Dynatrace.
-Led developement of customer-facing account management, and identity/access managment APIs and UIs.
+__Senior Software Developer with Dynatrace__.
+Led a team of engineers in development and maintenance of customer-facing account management, and identity management APIs and UIs built on microservices and the latest front-end web technologies.

 `2017-2018`
-Enterprise Integration Consultant with Red Hat.
-Helped enterprises leverage open-source tools and platforms to solve their mission-critical technical challanges.
+__Enterprise Integration Consultant with Red Hat__.
+Designed solutions leveraging open-source tools and platforms such as API gateways, message brokers, and middleware, to solve the mission-critical technical challenges of enterprise clients.

 `2016-2017`
-Application developer with Compuware.
-Java developer and systems analyst.
-Working to develop and enhance industry standard mainframe performance monitoring, source code management, and deployment tools for enterprise and government.
+__Application developer with Compuware__.
+Used Java EE to develop and enhance a variety of mainframe performance monitoring, source code management, and CI/CD tools for enterprise and government.

 `2014-2016`
-Application developer with Urban Science.
-Full-stack web and business intelligence developer responsible for data modelling, object oriented domain logic, front-end development, and CI/CD.
+__Application Developer with Urban Science__.
+Full-stack web and business intelligence developer responsible for data modelling, domain logic, front-end development, and CI/CD.

 ## Education